Take a 1-min quiz to get a Personal Meal Plan Male Female

 High In Nutrients

-Green bananas are a low-calorie food that is high in dietary fiber.
-Fiber is known to help with weight loss by promoting fullness and reducing calorie intake (3).
+Green bananas are a low-calorie food that is high in dietary fiber and resistant starch.
+Fiber is known to help with weight loss by promoting fullness and reducing calorie intake (4).

-This method of cooking the low-calorie and high-fiber content of green bananas makes them an excellent food for weight loss.
+The low-calorie and high-fiber nature and resistant starch content of green bananas make them an excellent food for weight loss.

 May Help Lower Blood Sugar Levels

 Keeping blood sugar levels under control is important for people with diabetes.
-Boiled green bananas may be a helpful addition to the diet of people with diabetes (4).
+Boiled green bananas may be a helpful addition to the diets of people with diabetes (1).

 May Improve Gut Health

-This type of starch in bananas is not digested in the small intestine, but instead, it reaches the large intestine where it is fermented by bacteria.
+This type of starch in bananas isn’t digested in the small intestine, but it reaches the large intestine, where it is fermented by bacteria.

-Fermentation of resistant starch produces short-chain fatty acids, which have been linked to several health benefits including a reduced risk of colon cancer, improved gut health, and weight loss (4).
+Fermentation of resistant starch produces short-chain fatty acids, which can be used by the intestinal cells for fuel.
+Resistant starches have been linked to several health benefits, including a reduced risk of colon cancer, improved gut health, and weight loss (5).

-Green bananas contain inulin, a type of soluble fiber that acts as a prebiotic.
+The resistant starch in green bananas also acts as a prebiotic.
 Prebiotics are food for probiotics, which are the beneficial bacteria that live in your gut (6).

-Consuming foods that contain prebiotics, like green bananas, can help to increase the number and diversity of probiotics in your gut.
-This may lead to some health benefits, including improved digestion and a stronger immune system (6).
+Consuming foods that contain prebiotics, such as green bananas, can help increase the amount and diversity of probiotics in your gut.
+This may lead to health benefits, including improved digestion and a stronger immune system (6).

 May Boost Heart Health

-In addition, the dietary fiber in green bananas may also reduce the risk of heart disease by reducing cholesterol levels and inflammation (3).
+In addition, the dietary fiber and resistant starch in green bananas may reduce the risk of heart disease by reducing cholesterol levels and inflammation (4).

 Gluten-Free

-Green bananas are a gluten-free food, making them a good option for people with celiac disease or gluten sensitivity (4).
+Green bananas are a gluten-free food, which makes them a good option for people with celiac disease or gluten sensitivity (7).

-One boiled green banana contains about 110 calories (2).
-This makes them a great food for people trying to lose weight or maintain a healthy weight.
+One boiled green banana contains approximately 110 calories (8).
+This makes them a great food for people who are trying to lose weight or maintain a healthy weight.

-Green bananas are a good source of potassium, which is an electrolyte that helps to regulate muscle function.
-Potassium is lost through sweat and it is important to replenish your levels after exercise (7).
+Green bananas are an excellent source of potassium, which is an electrolyte that helps regulate muscle function.
+Potassium is lost through sweat and it’s important to replenish your levels after exercise (2).

-Eating green bananas after exercise may help to replenish potassium levels and improve recovery.
+Eating green bananas after exercise may help replenish potassium levels and improve recovery.

 May Help Improve Sleep Quality

-Potassium is not only important for muscle function, but it is also essential for nervous system function.
-This electrolyte helps to regulate sleep by promoting relaxation (7).
+Potassium isn’t only important for muscle function; it’s also essential for nervous system function.
+This electrolyte helps regulate sleep by promoting relaxation (2).

-Consuming green bananas before bed may help to improve sleep quality.
+Consuming green bananas may help improve sleep quality.

 May Help Reduce Inflammation

 Green bananas are a good source of antioxidants, which are compounds that help protect cells from damage.
-These antioxidants can aid in reducing inflammation throughout the body (4).
+These antioxidants can help reduce inflammation throughout the body (1).

 Boiled Banana Recipe

-Boiling the bananas is a simple and easy way to prepare them.
+Boiling bananas is a simple and easy way to prepare them.

 Ingredients: